 - (1) When the C-level/A-level Is Other Than 1.
 Clarify the impact the resource and training levels have on the ability of the unit to carry out its core and assigned missions. - (2) Forecast C-level/A-level Changes.
 State the dates when the C-level and/or A-level are anticipated to change, why, and the predicted level (1-5).
 Explain why, if a forecasted change or date is not possible.
 When units have an assigned mission with a start and end date, the forecast will not extend beyond the completion date of the mission.
-For example, a MEU is assigned a Global Response Force (GRF) mission for which it is reporting A-1/Y. The commander is aware of the end of that mission assignment on a future date.
-GRF forecasts will not extend beyond that end date. - (3) C-5 Units.
+For example, a MEU is assigned a Immediate Response Force (IRF) mission for which it is reporting A-1/Y. The commander is aware of the end of that mission assignment on a future date.
+GRF forecasts will not extend beyond that end date. - (3) $\underline{\text{C-5 Units}}$ .
 State why the unit is C-5.
 Example: "VMA-211 is transitioning to VMFA-211, ref MCBUL XXXX directing C-5 status with anticipated IOC date of X June XX and FOC date of X April XX." - (4) Subjective Change in C or A-level.
 Identify the reasons and provide supporting comments.
-Example: "Changed to C-2, when S-level is S-3, because host nation support is providing engineer equipment and contracted maintenance in support of the battalion's mission." - 6.
+For a subjective change to the C-level the name, rank, command, justification, and date of waiver to the prohibition must be included.
+Example: "Changed to C-2, when S-level is S-3, because host nation support is providing engineer equipment and contracted maintenance in support of the battalion's mission.
+MajGen I. B. Marine, CG 1ST MARDIV, granted waiver on 15 Sept 2020." - 6.
 Guided Remarks.
-If not stated in other remarks, commanders should provide amplifying remarks for these instances to assist with resourcing, training, and force management decisions:
+If not stated in other remarks, commanders should provide amplifying remarks for these instances to assist with resourcing, training, and force management decisions: - a.
+Explain any changes in ${\rm C/A-level}$ , ${\rm P/S/R/T}$ levels, and CBRN levels since last report.

-- a.
-Explain any changes in C/A-level, P/S/R/T levels, and CBRN levels since last report. - b.
-Explain any changes in mission assessments since the last report. - c.
+- b.
+Explain any changes in mission assessments since the last report.
+OPLAN supportability, if applicable, with a "fight tonight" perspective. - c.
 State what actions are being taken to mitigate readiness degraders and what assistance is needed from higher headquarters. - d.
 Identify key readiness degraders within each section of the report (personnel, equipment, training, CBRN, etc). - e.
 Fully explain any overrides (upgrades or downgrades). - f.
 Address any METs assessed as "no." Explain why the unit is not capable of performing the task.
 Identify resources or training required. - g.
 Highlight instances where P/R/S-levels are not accurate indicators of unit readiness (e.g., P-levels that fail to capture shortfalls in specific MOS, S-levels that reflect non-essential T/E equipment). - h.
 Discuss residual capabilities after detaching personnel or equipment for task-organization and describe capacity at the UE level.
 See Chapter 7 for detailed instructions regarding UE reporting. - i.
 Distinguish between structure (T/O) issues/shortfalls and the effects of detaching personnel to other organizations/units. - j.
-Distinguish between equipping (T/E) issues/shortfalls, maintenance shortfalls, effects of distribution or detaching equipment to other organizations/units. - k.
-Recommend improvements to assigned missions / METs (tasks and standards). - 1.
-Link budget shortfalls to current/future readiness. - m.
-Spell out acronyms and write for someone unfamiliar with your organization.
+Distinguish between equipping (T/E) issues/shortfalls, maintenance shortfalls, effects of distribution or detaching equipment to other organizations/units. - $k. \;$ Recommend improvements to assigned missions / METs (tasks and standards). - 1.
+Link budget shortfalls to current/future readiness. - $\ensuremath{\text{m.}}$ Spell out acronyms and write for someone unfamiliar with your organization.

-Appendix A
+APPENDIX A